 If after analyzing and implementing all the alternatives, the cutting of staff remains the only viable option, it should be implemented in a responsible manner observing relevant requirements and done in a fair manner.
 Companies violating these requirements will face administrative penalties and may be taken to task by the Ministry.

-Employers who are considering a retrenchment situation should seek further assistance with the authorities and turn to a lawyer for a consultation to ensure that it is done properly.
+Employers who are considering a retrenchment situation should seek further assistance with the authorities and turn to a lawyer for a consultation about Singapore retrenchment law to ensure that it is done properly.
 Similarly, employees who are undergoing retrenchment exercise or believe they have been retrenched under the disguise of termination should seek assistance with the authorities and turn to a lawyer for a consultation to consider if they have been unfairly dismissed.

 This article briefly outlines the recommended alternatives to retrenchment as well as requirements for Companies who need to engage in a retrenchment exercise*.